aalyman42/typescript-basics/README.md

 # typescript-basics

-practicing and learning the basics of typescript
+practicing and learning the basics of typescript. spent time creating types pseudocoding how the types work.